derekeverett/fluxion/README.md

 # fluxion
-A minimal and educational implementation of a computational graph supporting gradient backpropagation.
+An educational implementation of a computational graph supporting gradient backpropagation.
+This repository is intended to demonstrate the core concepts and algorithms underlying deep learning frameworks like PyTorch.

 ### installation